 The EDI software allowed companies to bypass manual processes and send documents automatically using a standard EDI format.
 This reduced human errors.

-The rise of the internet in the 1990s provided an exciting opportunity to exchange information for small and medium-sized businesses.
 Out of this need, e-marketplaces or e-hubs came into existence.
-This low-cost option enabled all businesses to come together and communicate over the Internet.
-Interoperability increased and companies found themselves collaborating more widely and openly.
+This low-cost option enabled all businesses to communicate over the Internet.
+Interoperability increased, and companies found themselves collaborating more widely and openly.

+As the internet matured, the B2B technology paradigm fundamentally shifted.
 Protocols like HTTP, FTP, and SMTP opened up new avenues for integrating applications over the Internet.

 During this time, XML became a universal standard for representing and exchanging structured data that was independent of any programming language, software platform, or hardware.
-Its popularity increased and it soon came to be used in EDI exchanges as well.
+Its popularity increased, and it soon came to be used in EDI exchanges as well.

-Web services refer to methods for integrating programs through standard XML technologies using unified and open interfaces called Application Programming Interfaces(APIs).
+XML also led to the emergence of web services—methods for integrating programs through standard XML technologies using unified and open interfaces called application programming interfaces (APIs).

 To gain a little more insight into what benefits an organization can gain from a B2B integration, let’s delve into it a little deeper in the coming section.